 Definition: citing a book

 If you haven’t written a load of papers, you might not be an expert when it comes to citing a book or any other work yet.
-When citing a medium you have quoted in your paper, you have to differentiate between citing an article, citing a website, or citing a book.
+When citing anything you have quoted in your paper, you have to differentiate between wheter it is an article, a website, or a book.

-If you have not done this before, you will surly ask yourself how to cite a book correctly.
+If you have not done this before, you will surely ask yourself how to cite a book correctly.

-In this article, we will guide you through the process of citing a book and tell you how to cite a book the right way.
+In this article, we will guide you through the process of citing a book and tell you how to correctly cite a book.
 But what counts as a book in an academic context?
-When it comes to citing a book, most of the time reference is made to a monograph.
+When it comes to citing a book, most often reference is made to a monograph.